 - The Basel Convention of the Control of Transboundary Movements of Hazardous Wastes and their Disposal

-The Act also requires the prevention of human rights violations as outlined in the United Nations (UN) Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises which cover:
+Additionally, the Act requires the prevention of human rights violations.
+These are outlined in the United Nations (UN) Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.
+Specifically, these guidelines cover:

 - Child labor